 God is the ground of all being- that which is relational, personal, eternal, and creative, and who is Love.
 This God is One but mysteriously expressed as Three.
 This three-in-oneness Mystery we have called the Trinity: The Father, Son, and Holy Spirit (John 14:11).

 God created the universe out of love.
+In creating, part of God’s being is mysteriously infused into creation like an artist pouring themselves into their art- as such creation is sacred.
 God created the first people made in God’s own likeness, marked them out with a calling to care and cultivate the wild & untamed Earth, and to live in relationship with God, each other, and creation (Gen 1:26-28).
 God’s intension is for humanity to participate with God to move creation further up & further forward unto a time where God will co-rule creation with His people as our human King, and be in ever nearing close relationship with us; God being “all in all” (Eph 1:3-12).

 Chapter 2: The Rebellion & The Rescue